 If you’d like recommendations based on your cat’s specific needs, your veterinarian can offer further guidance.

 Can Cats Eat Pumpkin Pie?

-Unfortunately, pumpkin pie is best left off the menu for cats.
+No. Pumpkin pie is best left off the menu for cats.
 While pumpkin itself is good for cats, the other ingredients traditionally found in pumpkin pie, like sugar and nutmeg, can actually be harmful to them.

 Can Cats Eat Pumpkin Seeds?